testdriveupgrade/XenonRecompUnlim/README.md

 XenonRecompUnlimited - it's special fork of XenonRecomp for TDU engine, like experimental fork-version with fresh updates

 (unfortunattely at this moment XenonRecomp updates long-term )

+!!!Mac(ARM) branch without simd and can contain less PPC

 Some  new commands of PowerPC CPU checked, but other experimental